-These days, the modern Muslim girl finds herself questioning whether what is considered as ‘trendy,’ including trimming, plucking, shaping and dying of eyebrows, is also permissible in Islam.
+These days, the modern Muslim girl finds herself questioning whether what is considered as ‘trendy,’ including trimming, dying, shaping and Plucking Of Eyebrows, is also permissible in Islam.

 This practice is a form of personal grooming that involves removing hair on the eyebrows in order to get a desired or defined shape.

 What is the Islamic take on this?
 Plucking of eyebrows remains a controversial issue amongst scholars.
 In this article, we will illustrate some schools of thought:

 As reported in Hashiyat al-Tahtawi ala ‘l-Durr al-Mukhtar, removal of eyebrow hair to make them thin and equal is not permissible.
 However, removal of hair, dying it red and beautifying it with the permission of the husband is allowed.